FAQ’s

 Do I need special insurance?

-Burrows Aviation carries an insurance policy that covers students, instructors, and renters.
+Assured Partners Aerospace carries an insurance policy that covers students, instructors, and renters.
 If you require additional coverage, there are several aviation insurance companies that can grant a more comprehensive plan.

 Once I get my pilot certificate, what can I do with it?